 Dr. Gerlinde Wernig is an Assistant Professor of Pathology at Stanford University Medical Center.
 After receiving her residency training in internal medicine (Germany) and pathology (US) specializing in hematology/oncology and hematopathology, she sought postdoctoral training in leukemia research and joined Gary Gilliland’s lab where she was involved in the discovery of the now famous JAKV617F mutation.
-She then joined Irv Weissman’s laboratory for her second postdoc and also started her pathology residency training at Stanford University.
-Now, Dr. Wernig has her own lab which focuses on understanding the pathomechanisms of end stage organ fibrosis with the ultimate goal to help identify new targets for effective therapies.
-They have found that the transcription factor c-JUN is specifically activated in human idiopathic pulmonary fibrosis and many other human fibrotic diseases and that induction of c-Jun in mice mimics the pathological hallmarks of these diseases.
+She also trained with Irv Weissman’s at Stanford and did her pathology residency there.
+Dr. Wernig’s own lab focuses on understanding the pathomechanisms of fibrosis and inflammation with the ultimate goal to help identify new immune therapy targets and develop effective antifibrotic immune therapies.
+Her lab recently made the discovery that blocking of inflammatory and “don’t eat me signals” can cure fibrosis in mice in a lethal model of lung fibrosis and skin fibrosis.